publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIII/m__us_usc_t42_s503.md

 [Pub.
 L. 97–35, title XXIII, § 2335(c)][/us/pl/97/35/s2335/c], Aug.
 13, 1981, [95 Stat.
 864][/us/stat/95/864], provided that:

 > “The amendments made by this section \[amending this section and [section 654 of this title][/us/usc/t42/s654]\] shall take effect on the date of the enactment of this Act \[Aug.
 13, 1981\], except that such amendments shall not be requirements under section 454 or 303 of the Social Security Act \[[42 U.S.C.
-654][/us/usc/t42/s654] or 503 \] before October 1, 1982.”
+654][/us/usc/t42/s654], 503\] before October 1, 1982.”

  __Effective Date of 1980 Amendment__